Tutorials

 Add a configurable solver (here for SAT solving) with a wrapper containing the executable name of the solver and a string of command line parameters, without running the solver yet

-The solver directory should contain the solver executable, the sparkle_solver_wrapper wrapper, and a .pcs file describing the configurable parameters
+The solver directory should contain the solver executable, the sparkle_solver_wrapper wrapper, and a .pcs file describing the configurable parameters.
+In this example, we are running a SAT solver, and we can add the argument for a solution verifier to check each solution presented by the solver, and update its status acccordingly.

 If needed solvers can also include additional files or scripts in their directory, but keeping additional files to a minimum speeds up copying.